Best Things to Do in Trapani: Trapani Itinerary 1, 2, 3 or 4 Day Options

-Best Things to Do in Trapani – At a Glance
+Best Things to Do in Trapani

 If you just want the short answer to ‘is Trapani worth visiting?‘ it’s a big fat YES!

-The region here is one of the most beautiful parts of the country, and I guarantee you’ll be captivated by the crystal clear seas, white sandy beaches and historical towns.
-If you’re intending to explore more of the island then why not download this Sicily travel guide straight to your inbox?
+The city of Trapani in Sicily Northwest is one of the most beautiful parts of the country.
+I guarantee you’ll be captivated by the crystal clear seas, white sandy beaches and historical towns.

 Best Things to See in Trapani

-- Explore Trapani Old Town
+• Explore Trapani Old Town

-- Go Up to Erice Medieval Town
+• Go Up to Erice Medieval Town

-- Visit the Salt Pans
+• Visit the Salt Pans

-- Relax on Trapani’s Beaches
+• Relax on Trapani’s Beaches

-- Island Hop To Favignana
+• Island Hop To Favignana

-- Explore Zingaro Nature Reserve
+• Explore Zingaro Nature Reserve

 I’ve partnered with West of Sicily Tourism to bring you this travel guide.
 This article is based on the destinations and experiences I took part in.
 All views and opinions are my own.

-Explore Trapani Old Town
+1. Explore Trapani Old Town

-Although the town is a reasonable size, the historical centre of Trapani old town is compact and can easily be explored on foot, and if you only had one day in Trapani, I would spend at least a morning there.
+Although the town is a reasonable size, the historical centre of Trapani Old Town is compact and can easily be explored on foot, and if you only had one day in Trapani, I would spend at least a morning there.

 The most interesting streets are Via Garibaldi, Corso Italia and Corso Vittorio Emanuele.
 Here you’ll find photogenic Baroque to Art Nouveau-style buildings, with pedestrian-friendly streets.
 It’s easy to spend an hour or so wandering about here stopping off at one of the many cafes.